CamDavidsonPilon/lifelines/docs/Examples.rst

 ###############################################

-For univariate models (later to be extended to regression models), a natural way to compare different models is the AIC:
+A natural way to compare different models is the AIC:

 .. math::  \text{AIC}(\text{model}) = -2 \text{ll} + 2k

 where :math:`k` is the number of parameters (degrees-of-freedom) of the model and :math:`\text{ll}` is the maximum log-likelihood.
 The model with the lowest AIC is desirable, since it's a trade off between maximizing the log-likelihood with as few parameters as possible.

+All lifelines models have the `AIC_` property after fitting.

-*lifelines* has a built in function to automate AIC comparisons between univariate parametric models:
+Further more, *lifelines* has a built in function to automate AIC comparisons between univariate parametric models:

 .. code:: python